Parimal-Pradhan/Git_Interview_Preaparation/README.md

 ## Which git Version have you used in your project?
 The Git version depends on the project, but commonly used versions are Git 2.x.We can check git version using git --version
 ## Difference between Git and Github ?
+## What is cvcs and DVCS and their difference
 ## Difference between git pull and git fetch ?
 ## Difference between git pull and git clone
 ## Difference between git pull and git push ?